2020PB/police-brutality/all-locations.md

 ### Police charge at and trample protesters | July 18th

-Early in the morning on July 18th, police give a dispersal order and walk protesters down the street.
+Early in the morning on July 18th, police give a dispersal order and walk protesters down the street from Chapman Square.
 Protesters appear to be complying.
 Police then charge without warning and treat protesters violently.
 Police are seen shoving, dragging, throwing and striking protesters.

 tags: protester, push, shove, strike, throw

 id: or-portland-88

-geolocation:
+geolocation: 45.5153952, -122.6776722

 **Links**